Splatoon-Stronghold/cas-stronghold-bot/README.md

 # Cas Bot

 Current To Do:
-- Add support for multiple Twitter feeds.
-Needs:
-  - Include only Tweets, Retweets, and Quote Retweets.
-No comments/replies.
-  - Support for commands to add & set up Twitter feeds.
 - Twitch & YouTube livestream pings.
 Needs:
   - Support for Twitch livestreams.
   - Support for YouTube livestreams.